From Ballers to prep standouts

 Talk about your super teams.
 They are all battling each other now, but a few years ago many of the area’s top high school basketball players were on the same team.

-Josh Prizina (Spanish Springs), Marcus Loadholt (Spanish Springs), Bryce DeLong (Spanish Springs), Dillon Voyles (Galena), Kyle Rose (Reno), Drew Rippingham (Reno), Thomas Beach (Reno), Brevon Bansuelo (Bishop Manogue), Moses Wood (Galena), Dalton Smith (McQ)ueen and Jaydon Gold (McQueen) all played for the Reno Ballers club team.
-Tez Allen and Jayden DeJoseph, both from Carson, also played with the Ballers in middle school.
+Josh Prizina (Spanish Springs), Marcus Loadholt (Spanish Springs), Bryce DeLong (Spanish Springs), Dillon Voyles (Galena), Kyle Rose (Reno), Drew Rippingham (Reno), Thomas Beach (Reno), Brevon Bansuelo (Bishop Manogue), Moses Wood (Galena), Dalton Smith (McQueen) and Jaydon Gold (McQueen) all played for the Reno Ballers club team.
+Tez Allen and Jayden DeJoseph, both from Carson, also played with the Ballers in grammar school.
+And Moises Aparacio from Manogue also played on the Ballers

 Sean Rose was one of the main coaches for the Ballers traveling teams, starting when his son Kyle, now a senior on the Reno High varsity, was in the third grade.